jpmzx/jpmzx-real_estate_back/README.md

 ## Testing and code coverage

 This section explains how to execute tests an how those test script have been designed and developed.

 ### Testing strategy

+Writing specific test cases before starting the development of the functionality is an excellent way to save validations or unnecessary scope extensions, following the ideology of TDD (Test driven development) I have written specific test cases for the endpoints that allow to develop only the code necessary to fulfill them.
 ### Executing the tests

 ```bash
 (.venv) $ pytest --cov-report html --cov=src tests/
 ```
-To review the coverage tests, be sure to open the generated file htmlcov / index.html in your browser after the pytest command execution is completed.
+To review the coverage tests, be sure to open the generated htmlcov / index.html file in your browser after the pytest command completes.

 ## Encountered problems and how I solved them

 ### Overriding the http.server.SimpleHTTPRequestHandler to handle json responses

+I had to inspect the library a bit, understand how the binary writing works on files that are the ones that finally serve as input and response to requests through sockets

 ### Setting up the PYTHONPATH accordingly in execution time

+When different programs try to run the same python code from different locations in the local file system, module imports usually fail because by default the initial execution path is the only known one, to solve it and be able to correctly execute the test cases As well as executing the src / main.py from the root of the repository, I had to use the os and sys modules to register the execution root of the code in the PYTHONPATH (List of directories to detect python modules)

 ### Setting up the mockserver for testing the API endpoints

+In order to test the test cases through http requests, I had to do a lot of research in different resources to generate a mockserver that would allow the execution of the test cases locally, in addition to implementing data parsing functions for the coding of the assertions. in test cases.
 ### Using dotenv library to "hide" sensitive information from git repositories

+It seems like a straightforward requirement, however, hiding sensitive execution credentials like passwords from public source code in a repository can be complex.
+Using dotenv I managed to use configuration files similar to those of bash to configure the execution configurations of the application from the root of the repository.